11 tips to cope with anxiety about getting "back to normal"

 9. Find routine where you can

-During lockdown, life changed for us all and we developed new routines.
-Even if your normal weekday or weekend habits begin to change again now, some things can stay the same.
+During the periods of lockdown and greater restrictions, life changed for us all and we developed new routines.
+Even if your normal weekday or weekend habits have now changed again, some things can stay the same.

 Are there areas in your life where it's easier to stick to a routine?
 Something as simple as going to bed and waking up at the same time each day or making sure to stick to your set lunch break can make a big difference.

 Get simple tips for improving how you sleep with our video.